When a source code project is initialized with Appsody, you get a local Appsody development container. The container can be started in three modes:

 Each stack might open different ports and behave slightly differently across these modes.
 For more information, see the documentation for the appropriate stack.

-appsody runstarts the development container in normal run mode.
-This mode most closely resembles your application running in production.
-Appsody watches your local project directory for file changes and hot swaps the application to reflect code changes as you develop.
+appsody run starts the development container in run mode in the foreground.
+Appsody watches your local project directory for file changes and updates the application to reflect code changes as you develop.

 appsody run|debug|test commands support some of the same options as